Stravinsky (horse): Assessment

 In the official International Classification of European two-year-old for 1998, Stavinsky was given a rating of 118, five pounds below the Mujahid, making him the seventh best colt of the year.

 At the 1999 Cartier Racing Awards, Stravinsky was named European Champion Sprinter.

 Timeform assessed him at 120 as a two-year-old and 133 as a three-year-old.
 A rating of 130 is considered the mark of an above average European Group One winner.

 Stud career

-Stravinsky has stood as a stallion for Coolmore Stud in Ireland and the United States and has also been shuttled to stand in Australia for the Southern Hemisphere breeding season.
-His current (2011) bases are the Shizunai Stallion Station in Japan and the Cambridge Stud in New Zealand.
-His best performers in Europe have been the Group One winning sprinters Benbaun (Prix de l'Abbaye) and Soldier's Tale, while he has sired the VRC Oaks winner Serenade Rose in Australia.
+Stravinsky had stood as a stallion for Coolmore Stud in Ireland and the United States and had also been shuttled to stand in Australia for the Southern Hemisphere breeding season.
+As of 2011, his bases were the Shizunai Stallion Station in Japan and the Cambridge Stud in New Zealand.
+His best performers in Europe have been the Group One winning sprinters Benbaun (Prix de l'Abbaye) and Soldier's Tale, while he had sired the 2005 VRC Oaks winner Serenade Rose in Australia.

+Stravinsky was pensioned from stud duty in 2019 after standing at Shizunai.

+Death

+The Japan Bloodhorse Breeders Association announced that Stravinsky died in Japan on 21 November 2023, at the age of 27.